Counseling Education: FAQ

 The program is designed to prepare students to seek Florida licensure in Marriage and Family Therapy and Mental Health Counseling or Florida certification in Addictions or School Counseling.
 There are work experience and exams that must be completed following graduation, before licensure/certification is granted.

-The Counseling Psychology program at Palm Beach Atlantic University is a limited enrollment program.
+The Counseling Education program at Palm Beach Atlantic University is a limited enrollment program.
 New student applications are accepted for fall and spring semesters.

-Admission into the Counseling Psychology program is determined by the Graduate Admission Committee of the School of Education and Behavioral Studies.
+Admission into the Counseling Education program is determined by the Graduate Admission Committee of the School of Education and Behavioral Studies.